- 12 Sep 2025

 List View | The List View enables you to view more content and detailed information about the content on the Whatfix dashboard in the form of a list. |

-LRS | A Learning Record Store (LRS) stores learning records, allows reporting against the records, and allows for exporting raw learning data.
+LRS | A Learning Record Store (LRS) stores learning records, enables reporting against those records, and enables for exporting raw learning data.
 LRSs are a new type of storage system that allows the Experience API (xAPI) to offer a lot of new capabilities, but LRSs don't replace LMSs.
-The LRS, as defined by the xAPI specification, is “a server (i.e. system capable of receiving and processing web requests) that is responsible for receiving, storing, and providing access to Learning Records”.
-Taking this a step further, the LRS is designed to enable systems to store and retrieve xAPI statements, store xAPI state, and store various other xAPI metadata from other systems.
+The LRS, as defined by the xAPI specification, is “a server (that is, a system capable of receiving and processing web requests) that is responsible for receiving, storing, and providing access to Learning Records”.
+Taking this a step further, the LRS is designed to enable systems to store and retrieve xAPI statements, store xAPI states, and store various other xAPI metadata from other systems.
 When considering what an LRS actually is, it’s important to remember that the S stands for STORE, meaning that the most basic function of an LRS is to store and make available xAPI statements. |

 M